How to Become a CCare Provider

-SEL 504 - Agency Voter Registration Reporting Form (pdf)
+SEL 504 - Agency Voter Registration Reporting Form (new online form)

 SEL 540 - Signature Stamp Attestation Form (pdf)

 Income Verification Resources

 Beginning with October 2012 enrollments, the CCare Program verifies every client's income via the Oregon Employment Division.
 Please see the two documents below for more information about the process.